wilsonmar/git-utilities/README.md

 Git is all about keeping the history of changes.

+   NOTE: When a repo is cloned, a .git file contains the history of changes.

+   PROTIP: When a repo is downloaded, the zip file does not contain a git folder, and thus no history.

 ## git_move_setup.sh
 This populates in Github two repos SampleA and SamplB with folders, so we can test the work on a temporary basis,